Not ready to apply? Leave your email HERE to get our email updates.

 The specialist’s responsibilities include, but are not limited to, managing Twitter, Facebook, Instagram, and YouTube, uploading videos from movie making and Parent’s Night, and creating fun videos and stories to help with camps outreach and branding.

 The pool specialist is in charge of training lifeguards during staff training and training for swim lessons throughout the summer.

 AM/PM Care Specialist

-This person is responsible for planning of AM Care and PM care.
+This Day Staff person is responsible for planning of AM Care and PM care.
 They will print name tags, sit with kids, and interact with parents during drop-off and pick-up at the dining hall.

 Mountain Bike Specialist

-The responsibilities include, but are not limited to, cleaning, repairing and maintaining all bikes, organizing the bike area, learning and being knowledgeable about existing mountain bike trails and looking for new trails, implementing a safe bike test and to coordinate ordering of supplies with Program Director.
+The responsibilities include, but are not limited to, cleaning, repairing, and maintaining all bikes, organizing the bike area, learning and being knowledgeable about existing mountain bike trails and looking for new trails, implementing a safe bike test, and ordering supplies with Program Director.
 There is one mountain bike specialist for each age group.

 Other Support Positions

 The operations specialist is part of the office staff.
 They must be 21 years old and have a clean driving record.
-The job is mostly behind the scenes work, setting up and organizing camp for the enjoyment of the campers.
+The job is mostly behind-the-scenes work, setting up and organizing camp for the enjoyment of the campers.
 This Specialist will also assist directors and counselors by making sure the staff have supplies they need and assist them in making sure that campers’ needs are taken care of.
 While this job is demanding and sometimes under-appreciated, it is essential to the success of the camp.
 It is an opportunity to learn about what goes into making a business run and gain valuable experience in an office setting.
-More information can be found here.
+More information can be found here: Camp Operations Specialist